acg/alangrow.com/content/blog/music-to-program-to.html.md

 <a name="martin-schulte-slow-beauty"></a>

 Ambient that gets its inspiration from nature.
-While most music is busy striving to paint a portrait, these tracks are content to paint landscapes.
+While most music is busy painting portraits, these tracks are content to paint landscapes.
 If you like this stuff, Schulte has a whole series of albums exploring different seasons and places.

 <div class="spotify">
   <iframe src="https://open.spotify.com/embed/album/42jWm6Kiir3tsV5EFGe3M2" width="100%" height="100%" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>